yduf/yduf.github.io/_posts/2018-07-08-image-hosting.md

 - [	Deploy a website on imgur.com](https://news.ycombinator.com/item?id=28431716) - using web2img to bundle the site

 cons:
-- their explicitly say _don't use Imgur to host image libraries you link to from elsewhere_
+- their explicitly say: _don't use Imgur to host image libraries you link to from elsewhere_

 ### [github]({% post_url 2020-10-16-github %})
 - see [hosting image]({% post_url 2020-10-16-github %}#hosting-image)